Lenzie F.C.: Colours

 The club's colours were white jerseys (with a badge added in 1880) and knickerbockers, and navy blue hose.

 Ground

-The club originally played at a ground at Muntin Park, simply known as the Lenzie Football Field, a five-minute walk south from the station, opposite the Convalescent Home (later to become Lenzie Hospital), and later part of a golf course.
+The club played at a ground at Muntin Park, simply known as the Lenzie Football Field, a five-minute walk south from the station, opposite the Convalescent Home (later to become Lenzie Hospital), and later part of a golf course.

 After protesting a defeat by Milton of Campsie in the second round of the 1881–82 Scottish Cup, the club had the right to host a re-play, but was unable to use its home ground, so got permission from Thomas Allan, owner of Kincaid House in Milton of Campsie, to host the match on a field near the house, which had formerly been a bowling green.